mvolkmann/blog/src/zig.md

 A generic type can be defined by a function that returns a `struct`.
 See the "comptime" section for an example.

+Zig does not support defining an interface to which structs must conform.

 ## Tuples